 Admission is through a selective application process for students who have demonstrated leadership ability, participated in school/community organizations and clubs, exhibited academic soundness, shown self-reliance and independence, and are able to take initiative.
 Students must also commit to complying with attendance policies, complete an on-line application, and supply two non-family references to be considered.

 LookUp Summer Session

 Applications are now being accepted for Summer Session, which is offered twice:

 - Monday, June 15 to Friday, June 19, from 8:30 a.m. to 4:00 p.m. or

 - Monday, July 13 to Friday, July 17, from 8:30 a.m. to 4:00 p.m.

-Candidates must be rising juniors (graduating in 2017) or rising seniors (graduating in 2016).
+Candidates for summer 2015 must be entering their junior or senior year in fall 2015.
 Tuition for the week is $350.
 Limited financial assistance is available.

 LookUp School Year Session

 Applications are accepted from high school juniors September 1-30.
 Candidates must be a junior during the year they are in the program and must be nominated by someone from their school to apply.
 Generally teachers, guidance counselors or principals nominate two or three students from their school.

 Applications are reviewed by CLC to determine acceptance.